hectorC/Blender_IR_HOA_Tracer/README.md

 Code generated with AI asistance (ChatGPT).
 Use at your own risk.
-It seems to produce acceptable results.
+It seems to produce usable results for artistic purposes.

 # Ambisonic IR Tracer for Blender